Actipro/WinForms-Controls/Documentation/topics/bars/designer/creating-layouts.md

 ## Create Commands

 The next step for a new bar layout is to create the commands.
 All commands require a [Category](xref:@ActiproUIRoot.Controls.Bars.BarCommand.Category) and a Name, and these values are combined to create a unique [FullName](xref:@ActiproUIRoot.Controls.Bars.BarCommand.FullName) for the command.
-For example, clipboard commands with a category of `Edit` might be given a [FullName](xref:@ActiproUIRoot.Controls.Bars.BarCommand.FullName) of `Edit.Cut`, `Edit.Copy`, and `Edit.Paste`.
+For example, clipboard commands with a category of `"Edit"` might be given a [FullName](xref:@ActiproUIRoot.Controls.Bars.BarCommand.FullName) of `"Edit.Cut"`, `"Edit.Copy"`, and `"Edit.Paste"`.

 ![Screenshot](../images/bar-design-time-consolidated-customize-form-commands-tab.png)